 I think it’s silly!
 The very best articles on guarding again houseplant bugs and indoor plant pests always start off by suggesting you buy “clean stock from reputable dealers,” which has always seemed a little silly to me.

 No dealer, reputable or otherwise, likes bug-infested plants any better than you or I; and who among us, for heaven’s sake, is going to purposely buy UNclean plants?

-Insects can happen to any plant, any time, any place, and the old saying “them as has, gits,” certainly applies here; anybody who has plants will, sooner or later, get bugs on them.
+Insects can happen to any plant, any time, any place, and the old saying “them as has, gits,” certainly applies here; anybody who has plants will, sooner or later, get bugs and their eggs on them.

 Properly speaking, bugs are not bugs but are, instead, insects.
 And according to Noah Webster, the term may refer to any of “numerous” small invertebrate animals.

 And numerous these pesky little things are, too; just when I think I’ve done battle with all the known species, a new one turns up and the fray begins again.
 (The most recent pest to take up residence on my houseplants is oat thrips . . . and I’m not within 100 miles of an oat field!)

 Whether you call them insects or bugs, or a name not fit to print, the chances are that some or all of the arthropods which will be described here have either already had a merry time with your plants, or will have in the future.

 Healthy plants which are given the proper care are more bug-resistant than sickly plants, though, so if your indoor garden is in robust shape, you may not need this advice.

 Personally, I have had very few infestation in view of the number of plants I grow and the number of sources from which I get plants.

 But… but every now and then a perfectly healthy plant comes down with a bad case of thrips or aphids or mealybugs; some insects appear so suddenly and in such large numbers, it almost makes one believe in spontaneous creation!